 Abbott CEO Miles White to step down next year

-Nov 13 (Reuters) - Abbott Laboratories ABT.N said on Wednesday Chief Executive Officer Miles White would step down next year and be replaced by Chief Operating Officer Robert Ford.
+Nov 13 (Reuters) - Abbott Laboratories ABT.N Chief Executive Officer Miles White will step down next year after leading the healthcare conglomerate for more than two decades.

+White, who will remain the executive chairman, will be succeeded by Chief Operating Officer Robert Ford, the company said on Wednesday.

-White was named Abbott's CEO in 1998 and was responsible for acquiring rivals St. Jude Medical and Alere.
+White, 64, was instrumental in Abbott's acquisitions of rivals St. Jude Medical and Alere, as well as the separation of Abbott's pharmaceutical arm into AbbVie Inc ABBV.N.

 ((Manas.Mishra@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 806749 8325;))